 This 1989 Mercedes-Benz 300E 3.2 AMG was ordered in Japan and modified by AMG Japan when new.
 The car was imported from Japan to Germany in 2014 and later acquired by the seller in 2022.
 Authentic AMG modifications include a complete body kit, Aero I wheels, suspension, 300-kph gauge cluster, M38 AMG steering wheel, additional burl walnut wood, exhaust, a M103 3.2-liter engine upgrade which was a Japanese specific high-output motor, and an AMG certification.
 Finished in Anthracite Gray Metallic (172) over Anthracite Leather (271), power is provided by a bored and stroked 3.2-liter SOHC inline-six mated to a 722.3 four-speed automatic transmission driving the rear wheels.
 The seller acquired the car in 2022 and has since reconditioned the car with new tires, refinished wheels, brake overhaul, fluids, and a completed engine rebuild which is documented in the gallery.
 Factory equipment includes power adjustable front seats, power sunroof, automatic dual zone climate control, headlamps washers with wipers, and cruise control.
 The current owner is selling it on behalf of his father who has logged 7k kilometers during their ownership and is located out of Bielefeld, Germany.
 TÜV paperwork shows the AMG conversion as authentic and the car is backed up by AMG certification paperwork.
 Now showing 143k kilometers (~89k miles) from new, this 300E 3.2 AMG is offered for sale with records dating back to 2016, German TÜV documents, spare wheel, jack, AMG certification, a clean German title.

 The car received AMG bodywork shared with the 6.0 Hammer which includes a sculpted front air dam, side skirts, lower door cladding, rear bumper and a three-piece trunk spoiler.
-The body kit is original with TÜV paperwork and the car carries a reproduction Sebring exhaust with AMG stamps along with dual chrome exhaust tips at the rear.
-The original exhaust is shown in the gallery which was replaced because of condition.
+The body kit is original with TÜV paperwork and the car carries a custom fabricated stainless steel exhaust molded from the original Sebring AMG exhaust.
+The original exhaust is shown in the gallery and was replaced because of condition.
 The bodywork is finished in Anthracite Gray Metallic (172) with all painted chrome and trim including the grille surround and side molding with the grill insert being done in black.
 The driver side door lock piece was replaced and is unpainted and the passenger side front door lock is broken.
 Exterior equipment includes front fog lights, a power-adjustable passenger door mirror, a power sunroof, an automatic antenna, and central locking.
 Paint meter readings are included in the gallery and there are no signs of rust present on the body.
 Some paint chips and wear are noted in the gallery.

 The 17” AMG Aero I wheels come fitted with a set of new Yokohama Advan Sport tires which measure 235/45 on all four corners and show 2023 date codes.
 The wheels were professionally refinished in 2024 along with the installation of new brake pads, rotors, fluid, and hoses in July of 2025.
 White AMG springs are pictured in the gallery with the W124 part sticker visible on the coil spring and Bilstein B8 shocks at all four corners.